larinhab/projecToDoList/readme.md

 ## 💻 Projeto

-O ToDoList é um site para organização pessoal em que a pessoa pode construir uma lista de eventos e tarefas que deve cumprir.
+O ToDoList é uma aplicação web para organização pessoal em que o usuário pode construir uma lista de eventos e tarefas que deve cumprir.
 Nela pode também editar e exluir as ações propostas.
+As ações ficam salvas no LocalStorage e não são perdidas ao fechar a página ou recarrega-la.

+The ToDoList is a web application designed for personal organization, allowing the user to create a list of events and tasks to accomplish.
+The user can also edit and delete the proposed actions.
+All actions are saved locally in the LocalStorage, ensuring they are not lost when closing or reloading the page.

 ## 🔖 Layout